mittelmark/DGTcl/lib/tdot/tdot.md

 * 2021-09-14 Version 0.2.0
     * adding dotstring command similar to tcldot's command
     * docu fixes, switching from png to svg if possible for filesize
+* 2021-09-26 Version 0.3.0
+    * adding header method for code at the beginning
+    * adding subgraph method with extended example from Graphviz gallery
+    * adding quoted node names
+    * fixing spacing issues in label spaces
+    * adding semikolon issue as note on top

 ## TODO